Editing, printing and sharing the photos, too

 Best act now – today

-Or call 01229 777606 and ask Emma, Jess, Stella, Jade or Michelle (or one of the rest of us if the phones are especially busy) and ask for the new Smartphone photography books.
+Or call 01229 777606 and ask Jade, Shanice, Shannon or Emma (or one of the rest of us if the phones are especially busy) and ask for the Smartphone Photography books.

-Or if you like you can email [email protected] with your name and address saying you’d like copies of the new Smartphone photography books…
+Or if you like you can email [email protected] with your name and address saying you’d like copies of the updated Smartphone photography books…

-We’ll get your books in the post to you straight away – usually the same day you get in touch.
+We’ll get your books in the post to you straight away.
 Best do it today, while you remember.

 If you don’t already know the things in the list “For example, you’ll discover”, up above, then it’s best to get this book now.
 Don’t wait and risk forgetting or missing out.
 No need to pay now, just call us on 01229 777606 or click the red button and pop your delivery details in the form.